Culture of Greece: Language

-The Greek language is the official language of the Hellenic Republic and Republic of Cyprus and has a total of 15 million speakers worldwide; it is an Indo-European language.
-It is particularly remarkable in the depth of its continuity, beginning with the pre-historic Mycenaean Greek and the Linear B script and maybe the Linear A script associated with Minoan civilization, though Linear A is still undeciphered.
-Greek language is clearly detected in the Mycenaean language and the Cypriot syllabary, and eventually the dialects of Ancient Greek, of which Attic Greek bears the most resemblance to Modern Greek.
-The history of the language spans over 3400 years of written records.
+The Greek language is the official language of the Hellenic Republic and the Republic of Cyprus and has a total of 15 million speakers worldwide.
+It is an Indo-European language.
+It is particularly remarkable in the depth of its continuity, with written records spanning over 3400 years.
+The earliest preserved form is Mycenaean Greek, written in the Linear B script during the Late Bronze Age.
+Modern Greek descends from Koine Greek, which formed from dialect leveling of Ancient Greek dialects such as Attic Greek and Doric Greek.

-Greek has had enormous impact on other languages both directly on the Romance languages, and indirectly through its influence on the emerging Latin language during the early days of Rome.
+Greek has had an enormous impact on other languages both directly on the Romance languages, and indirectly through its influence on the emerging Latin language during the early days of Rome.
 Signs of this influence, and its many developments, can be seen throughout the family of Western European languages.

 Internet and "Greeklish"

 More recently, the rise of internet-based communication services as well as cell phones have caused a distinctive form of Greek written partially, and sometimes fully in Latin characters to emerge; this is known as Greeklish, a form that has spread across the Greek diaspora and even to the two countries with majority Greek population, Greece and Cyprus.